zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

 ## Code Along

 Open up `calculator.rb` in your text editor.
-If you're using the Learn IDE, click the blue "Open IDE" button in the top right hand corner of the lesson.
+If you're using the Learn IDE, click the blue "Open IDE" button in the top right-hand corner of the lesson.
 If you open up that `intro-to-ruby-programming-basics-test-driven-development-with-rspec/` directory, you'll see a list of files (along with a `spec/` directory).
 Click